torvalds/linux/Documentation/sound/soc/dpcm.rst

 Widget graph connections
 ------------------------

-The BE DAI links will normally be connected to the graph at initialisation time by the ASoC DAPM core.
+The BE DAI links will analrmally be connected to the graph at initialisation time by the ASoC DAPM core.
 However, if the BE codec or BE DAI is a dummy then this has to be set explicitly in the driver :-
 ::